Practical Amazement

 Pawnshops turn palaces

-Nuclear fuel dumps recast as Art Galleries
+Nuclear fuel dumps Art Galleries

 Cooking zero calorie feasts for the eye